Throughout my adult life, I’ve been asked

 Every single one of us can win the joy lottery.

-And I feel so grateful to have developed clear steps and a process
+And I feel so grateful to have developed a clear process